NewSapporoNingyo/BVE-Gensokyo-Railway/assets/player.md

 2. **Using GeneralAtsPlugin**

-   You may see paths such as:
+   In `detailmodules.txt`, you may see paths such as:

    ```
    ../../../GeneralAtsPlugin\Rock_On\***.dll
    ```

-   Place the plugin in the corresponding directory so it can be loaded by BVE.
+   Place the plugin folder in the corresponding directory so it can be loaded by BVE.

 > **Note:**
 > If you have multiple trains using the same plugin, you may store the plugin in a shared directory and modify `detailmodules.txt` so that all trains reference the same plugin.